mediaexmachina/mediadeepa/src/main/resources/doc/en/single-export.md

 ## Single export option

-With the help of `--single-export` option, you can choose and select an uniq file to export, without the need to select an export format, or a directory.
+With the help of `--single-export` option, you can choose and select an unique file to export, without the need to select an export format, or a directory.

 The use of `--single-export` invalidate these options:  `-f/--format`,  `-e/--export` and `--export-base-filename`.

 It can be used with a media or ZIP archive input file.

-All filter options behaves the same way as full export: you should disable some analysing options if you don't need it.
+All filter options behaves the same way as full export: you should disable some analyzing options if you don't need it.
 Like `-vn` if you just want to export an audio related format.

+Don't input (`-i`) more than one file.

 ### Syntax